maxinewu5/news-analysis-atlanta/README.md

-# News Analysis: Exploring the Atlanta Shootings Coverage
+# News Analysis: Exploring the American News Coverage of the 2021 Atlanta Shootings

 ## Introduction